ccjmne/blog/content/thoughts/be-responsible.md

 during our daily stand-up.
 And I'm not even talking about how this privileged time isn't for reporting—you're not in school any more; it's for coordination.

-In a few word, **don't just wait around: address the problem.**  You were never meant to be here to carry on doing the dull thing you've come to expect of
+In a few words, **don't just wait around: address the problem.**  You were never meant to be here to carry on doing the dull thing you've come to expect of
-yourself: we have machines for that, infallible tools working around the clock and churning through any task defined explicitly enough faster than you can click "assign to me".
+yourself: we have machines for that, infallible tools working around the clock and churning through any task (defined explicitly enough) faster than you can click "assign to me".
 You're supposedly here because we expect you to **function autonomously**, and possibly function despite the unexpected.